sethishipra/git_class/README.md

 This repository was created as an exercise during the workshop held at IPGP.
 The commands to create and make changes to a repository are specified on github.com/IPGP.

 ![Bravo](http://ep.imgci.com/PICTURES/CMS/49600/49691.jpg)

+The repository is later pulled to the master branch